Last update: April 9, 2018

 '(variable-pitch ((t (:family "Source Sans Pro" :height 180 :weight light)))))

 fixed-pitch face to be the same as my usual

 default face.
 My current one is Inconsolata.

-Configuring the corresponding org-mode faces for blocks, verbatim code, and maybe a couple of other things.
+org-mode faces for blocks, verbatim code, and maybe a couple of other things.
 As these change more frequently, I do them directly from the

 Setting up a hook that automatically enables